Read Acts 3:1-11

 3 They seized Peter and John and, because it was evening, they put them in jail until the next day.

-From verses 10 and 14 we could also infer that they may have also imprisoned the man who had been healed.
+From verses 10 and 14 we could also infer that they imprisoned the man who had been healed.
 It was the natural response of those in authority; imprison the troublemakers, the crowd would soon disperse and things would return to normal.

 4 But many who heard the message believed; so the number of men who believed grew to about five thousand.